Table of contents

 Experiment 0: nftables sets

 Before we get started, we’ll need to introduce an additional feature of nftables that will prove useful with stateful firewalls, and that is the ability to create and modify sets.
-A set is simple a kernel data structure that holds some information which you can use to perform match operations.
+A set is simply a kernel data structure that holds some information which you can use to perform match operations.

 For example, you can define a specific set of IPv4 address that you would want to allow, and then drop everything else.
 Let’s go ahead and do this.